realbakari/Gabin-s-blog-Posts/_posts/2022-08-31-road-to-progress.md

 feature_image: ''

 ---
 You should not be afraid of going slowly, but you must be afraid of standing still.
-Remember that one small step can lead to success. \[inspiration from a Chinese proverb\]
+Remember that one small step can lead to success. \[Inspiration from a Chinese proverb\]